Kudowa-Zdrój

 Kudowa-Zdrój is one of the oldest European spa towns where heart and circulatory system diseases were cured.
 The downtown area features a park styled on 17th century revival, with exotic plants and a mineral water pump room.
 Due to its location, the town is famous for tourism, hiking and as the departure point for trips.

 The town has several historical and heritage sites such as the Chapel of Skulls within the Czermna district of Kudowa, an ossuary containing the bones or skeletal remains of thousands.
-It is one of six of its kind in Europe.
+It is one of a few of its kind in Europe.
 Another site is the Basilica of Wambierzyce, nicknamed "Silesian Jerusalem", and one of the most popular Catholic pilgrimage destinations in Poland.

 History

 Kudowa-Zdrój is one of the oldest spa resorts in Poland and Europe.
-It is first mentioned in a document by Henry the Elder (1448-1498), son of the Hussite Czech king George of Podebrady.
+It is first mentioned in a document by Henry the Elder (1448–1498), son of the Hussite Czech king George of Podebrady.
 The original name of the village was Lipolitov but in the mid-16th century it was changed to Chudoba, later on Kudoba (Cudoba in the 19th century), Bad Kudowa and into Kudowa-Zdrój in 1945.

 The oldest part of Kudowa is Czermna, dating back to the 16th century.
 The first record of a mineral waters in the area comes from 1580 from the chronicles of Louis of Náchod, under the name Cermenske Lazne.
 In 1625 (or, as some sources say, as early as 1621), G. Aelurius, a Protestant Lutheran monk, wrote in his work "Glaciografia" about the great taste of the mineral waters from Kudowa.

+Kudowa was part of Bohemia under the Holy Roman Empire until 1742 when, together with the rest of the county of Kladsko, it passed to Prussia.
+From 1818 until 1945, it was known as Bad Kudowa, and was part of the Prussian province of Lower Silesia.
+Between 1871 and 1945 it was part of unified Germany.
+Owing to the development of business and industry, a railway line to Kłodzko (then under the name Glatz) and a local power plant grew in importance.

 In 1847, Kudowa was visited by 300 patients.
 In 1850, Adolf Duflos made a chemical analysis of the local waters and claimed they have healing traits.
 Local doctor J. Jacob helped to establish the notion that Kudowa is a spa that helps heart related diseases, which had a significant impact on the number of people visiting the town.
 In 1900, the number of people who visited was 4,150.

-Owing to the development of business and industry, a railway line to Kłodzko (then under the name Glatz) and a local power plant grew in importance.

 In 1891, German-American editor Hermann Raster visited Kudowa-Zdrój due to failing health.
 He died there in July of that same year.